 It’s impossible to say – it depends on how much you remember, how much time you put into study and practice, and how much new material you want to learn.
 Bon courage !

-- Find a teacher (live lessons)
+- Find a teacher (online or live lessons)

 - Daily practice ideas | Listening | Reading | Speaking

 - French for beginners

 - Independent study

 - What is fluency?